Albuquerque Rental Market Overview

 Local Tip for Albuquerque Renters

 Albuquerque's market isn't as tight as people expect — use the negotiating room you have.
-Specifically: push for annual rent escalation caps, maintenance definitions for adobe and historic buildings, and HVAC capital replacement provisions.
+Specifically: annual rent escalation caps, maintenance definitions for adobe and historic buildings, and HVAC capital replacement provisions.
 The landlord market here will negotiate.

 Frequently Asked Questions About Renting in Albuquerque